7 Best Spots For Snorkelling in Bali - Experience the Balinese Waters

 6. The White Sand Beach, Padang Bai

 White sand always complements the blue waters when it comes to snorkelling.
 Padangbai is a place where you can find the white sand.
 The beach is also known as Pantai Pasir Putih.
 Apart from snorkelling, you can enjoy having leisure at the beach.
 Colourful tropical fish are found here, and you can go for a dip with the mask and the fins on.
-If you are lucky enough, you can get a glimpse of the sea turtles here.
+If you are lucky enough, you can get a glimpse of the sea turtles here and is one of big reasons why this is a favourite spot for snorkelling in Bali.

 Location: Padang Bai is located in East Bali Cost: IDR 260,000 Best Time: Dry season Operators: Bali Aqua, Bali Budaya Tours

-Location: Nusa Island is located in South Bali Cost: IDR 360,000 Best Time: April to October Operators: The Bali Diving Academy
+Location: Nusa Penida island is located in South Bali Cost: IDR 360,000 Best Time: April to October Operators: The Bali Diving Academy

 Precautions While Snorkelling

-As said, care is better than cure; there are certain precautions that you must maintain and follow while snorkelling in Bali.
+As the old adage goes, prevention is better than cure, and so there are certain precautions that you must maintain and follow while snorkelling in Bali:

-Specific tips that you need to maintain while going for snorkelling in Bali are mentioned below:
+Specific tips that you need to maintain while going snorkelling in Bali are mentioned below:

 It is not recommended to indulge in snorkelling with a full stomach